Be earning £100,000 as a freelancer . . . 100 days from now!

 So there it is—100 days, 100 chapters, in 10 Parts!
 A top-tier income is a big job—but any big job can be broken down into manageable chunks.
 And I’ve done that breaking down for you.

 And once you’ve completed those 100 days of tasks and exercises, you’ll end your 100-day journey with two much bigger things.
-Business assets worth £700,000 (yes, that’s no misprint) on the “balance sheet” of your freelancing business.
+Business assets worth £700,000 (yes, that’s no misprint) on the “balance sheet” of your freelancing life.
 In addition to that annual income stream of £100,000+ for the thing you do best.

 Plus over 100 pages of bonus material